Interest Representation during the Corona Virus Crisis (InterCov Project)

 How did interest groups and companies represent their political interests during the Coronavirus crisis?
 How has this crisis affected their ability to mobilise, and express their views and needs to decision-makers?

 Our project set out to address such questions by collecting data across active interest groups and companies in ten polities in Europe, namely in Denmark, Sweden, Germany, Austria, Ireland, the United Kingdom, the Netherlands, Italy, France, and at the European Union (EU)-level.
-From early June to mid-July 2020, a first online survey was conducted among ca. 6.000 organisations and large firms.
+From early June to mid-July 2020, a first online survey was conducted among a sample of ca. 6.000 organisations and large firms.
+In 2021, we are conducting interviews with stakeholders in selected countries and preparing the second wave of our survey.

 Wiebke Marie Junk, Assistant Professor, University of Copenhagen